Understanding PQLs, EQLs, and the Power of Dual Scoring in Lead Qualification

 These actions show they're actually experiencing the value your product provides - something no amount of website visits can tell you.

-Key benefits of PQLs include:
+Key Benefits of PQLs Include:

 • Evidence of Engagement: They’ve already used your product, so their actions speak louder than words.